-- [Building Blocks](#) - Individual contexts and actions that can be used as building blocks within your configuration. - [Compliant Application Access](#) - Controls access to applications within the session. - [Dynamic Policy](#) - Applies a dynamic policy within the session. - [Geolocation](#) - Validates and controls access based on geolocation information of the local device. - [Location Aware Printing](#) - Maps network printers and defines a default printer based on the device placement within a building. - [Status Report](#) - Reports the status of the local device to various destinations. - [Time-based Access](#) - Controls access to the session or applications when accessed outside of working hours. - [Unauthorized USB Device](#) - Denies access to the session when an unauthorized USB device is plugged in.
+- [Building Blocks](#) - Individual contexts and actions that can be used as building blocks within your configuration. - [Compliant Application Access](#) - Controls access to applications within the session. - [Dynamic Policy](#) - Applies a dynamic policy within the session. - [Geolocation](#) - Validates and controls access based on geolocation information of the local device. - [Location Aware Printing](#) - Maps network printers and defines a default printer based on the device placement within a building. - [Time-based Access](#) - Controls access to the session or applications when accessed outside of working hours. - [Unauthorized USB Device](#) - Denies access to the session when an unauthorized USB device is plugged in.